AvePoint/cloud-governance-client/powershell/docs/UsersApi.md

-$AttributeName = "AttributeName_example" # String | azure ad attribute name
+$AttributeName = "MyAttributeName" # String | azure ad attribute name
-$AttributeValue = "AttributeValue_example" # String | value of attribute name
+$AttributeValue = "MyAttributeValue" # String | value of attribute name
-$Office365TenantId = "Office365TenantId_example" # String | office 365 tenant id, optional, if not specified, only return the first tenant's result which is not empty (optional)
+$Office365TenantId = "MyOffice365TenantId" # String | office 365 tenant id, optional, if not specified, only return the first tenant's result which is not empty (optional)

 # filter users by property value
 try {